 How much does the final version of In Waves differ from your initial idea?

 Not much.
 The only thing that I wanted that changed was the beginning of the book.
 In my mind I knew how the story would start and how the story would end and that was with the chapters “the kiss” and with “bushwick request.”
 I thought it was a powerful way to drop the reader into the thick of the story without much explanation.
 But a fantastic editor at Nobrow, Ayoola, suggested swapping the beginning out with the chapter that opens the story now, “last summer.”
 It made more sense, it brought all the elements of the book to the reader in a subtle way; Kristen, her illness, and our connection to surfing.
 In the end, I think it worked out for the best.
 Thanks Ayoola!

 This book is clearly a complete labour of love, was it difficult to work on such personal subject matter so intensely?

-When Sam asked me to make a book with him and Nobrow, it had only been three or four months since Kristen had passed away.
+When Sam asked me to make a book with him and Nobrow, it had only been 3 or four months since Kristen had passed away.
 It was very intense.
 I didn’t think I could do it.
 I didn’t think the timing was right.
 I had just started a full time job, I was doing freelance illustration on the side, and now I had to tell Kristen’s life story and the history of surfing within a few years.
 It was a Herculean task.
 Not only was it difficult emotionally but I think logistically it was pretty hard.
 I would work from 9 to 5 then stay at the office until 10 or 11 pm working on the book.
 My commute was over an hour long and there were many nights I fell asleep on the ride home.
 Also every weekend was spent working on the book.
 I became notorious for cancelling plans and being absent from events because I had to work on this book that meant so much to me.
 As hard as it was, it was worth it.
 It was a unique way for me to process my grief, I think the self induced isolation was good.
 This project allowed me to immortalize my best friend.

 All of Kristen’s family and friends have clearly been amazingly supportive about the book’s publication, were they very involved in the making of the book?

 Yes, they are incredible and I consider them my own family.
 Initially, they weren’t involved.
 I was so secretive about the whole project the entire time I was making it.
 I never showed anyone anything, it was important to me that everyone read the book in it’s finished state to absorb the story in its entirety, which I think is the only way it makes sense.
 After submitting a draft to Sam, he thought the chapter where I met Kristen for the first time was too clichè and would benefit from an outsider’s perspective.
 Which I thought was weird because it was exactly as I recalled.
 I had wanted to include Kristen’s family in some way and this was the perfect opportunity.

 With a voice recorder ready, I interviewed Kristen’s mom, brother, and cousin.
 It was during the interview of Kristen’s cousin that his wife recounted a story that Kristen had shared with her.
 It was about how I met Kristen and it was told in a way that I had completely forgotten about.
 It was much less cliché and much more humiliating haha.
 I must have buried that one deep in my subconscious.
 It was so great having their input because it gave the story more depth and dimension.
 I love that their voices are a part of Kristen’s story because I’m just one aspect of her life.
 To have them included gives the reader insight into the depth of the love Kristen’s family had for her.

 Are there any artists or illustrators who have influenced you and your work the most?

 This question is always so hard to answer.
 There were artists that I had in heavy rotation during the writing of the book.
 Adrian Tomine, Jillian Tamaki, Craig Thompson, David Mazzucchelli, Connor Willumsen, Sam Alden, Chris Ware, Daniel Clowes, Olivier Schrauwen, Alison Bechdel, Katsuhiro Otomo, Yoshihiro Tatsumi.
 The author William Finnegan’s book “Barbarian Days” was a huge inspiration, he writes about surfing in such an intimate and transcendent way.

 Are you working on any other long-term projects at the moment, or do you have anything in mind for the future?